mr-rahulthecoder/Rahul-github/README.md

 # Rahul-github
-This is my first github account.
+This is my first github Repository.
+Author:Rshul kumar.